Financial Aid at MCC

 Frequently Asked Questions of our Financial Aid department

 You must complete and submit the Free Application for Federal Student Aid (FAFSA) for each new academic year.
-You may complete the FAFSA online at www.fafsa.gov, by phone between 8:00am and midnight Eastern time at 1-800-433-3242, or in person on FAFSA Day at Mayland which is held each year in February / March.
+You may complete the FAFSA online at www.fafsa.gov, by phone between 8:00am and midnight Eastern time at 1-800-433-3242, or you may contact the Financial Aid Department to schedule an appointment for help submitting the FAFSA.

 After submitting your FAFSA, you will receive an email (using the email account listed on your FAFSA) from the Department of Education containing a link from which you can print your Student Aid Report (SAR).
 The SAR is a print out of all the information you included on your FAFSA and also contains your Expected Family Contribution (EFC).
 You will also receive an email or a letter from Mayland requesting additional documentation for the purpose of processing your FAFSA application.
 Please respond promptly to ensure timely processing of you application.
 The FAFSA and all required documentation must be received two weeks prior to the published deregistration date in order to guarantee processing of financial aid before the last day to pay.
 100% payment is expected from those students whose financial aid has not been processed by the designated payment date for each registration period or who have not made payment arrangements through the Tuition Payment Plan.
 Contact the Financial Aid Office if you have not received a letter or email within two weeks of submitting the FAFSA.

 Yes.
 Because financial aid is based on financial need, students must complete a new FAFSA application each academic year.
 Each fall semester begins a new award period, so the FAFSA should be completed each spring for the upcoming fall smester.

 No. All of the Pell Grant awards are based on full time status (12 credit hours or more).
 However, if the student attends less than 12 credit hours, the Pell Grant award will be prorated based on the number of credit hours the student is actually attending.
 Students may also be eligible for Work-Study (FWS) and Federal Supplemental Educational Opportunity Grant (FSEOG) if attending less than full time.
-Students must be enrolled at least 6 credit hours or more to be eligible for Work Study, the North Carolina Community College State Grant (NCCCG), the North Carolina Education Lottery Scholarship (NCELS) or a Direct Student Loan.
+Students must be enrolled at least 6 credit hours or more to be eligible for Work Study, the North Carolina Community College Grant (NCCCG) or the North Carolina Education Lottery Scholarship (NCELS).

 Students who apply, submit all required documentation, and meet eligibility requirements will receive an email or letter stating the amount of the award they are eligible to receive.
 This amount is based on full-time enrollment (12 or more credit hours) and will be adjusted accordingly for students who attend less than full-time.